DubbleA/yoxs/README.md

 YOXS utilizes a 3 stage (Lexical Analysis, Abstract-Syntax-Tree Construction & Parsing, and Evaluation) process to translate plaintext into evaluated code.

+## File Structure

+The project separates individual components with the structure of .hpp file: Header file defining necessary classes, and forward declarations of methods and attributes .cpp file: Contains the primary implementation of the package's functionality _test.cpp file: structured tests for the package

+## Testing

+run `make tests` to build and run tests and `make clean` to clean the compiled files

 # Stage One: Lexing | Lexical Analysis

 ## Tokens